claygiffin/100-coaches-site/src/pages/coaches/index.md

     photo: /uploads/anu-oza.jpg
     tags:
       - Executive Coach
-  - bio: "Bernard (Bernie) Banks is a noted expert on the subjects of leadership and organizational change.
-Currently, he is the Associate Dean for Leadership Development and a Clinical Professor of Management at Northwestern University’s Kellogg School of Management.
-As an Associate Dean, Bernie possesses responsibility for leader development integration across the school’s global portfolio of programs.\r\n\n\rBernie retired from the Army as a Brigadier General in 2016 after having successfully led West Point’s Department of Behavioral Sciences & Leadership from 2012-2016.
-In addition to having studied leadership extensively, he has led multiple military units ranging in size from 10 to 500 people.
-In 1995, Bernie was selected from over 40,000 officers to receive the Army’s top award for entry-level managers (General Douglas MacArthur Leadership Award).
-In 2006, the Apache Helicopter unit he was leading in South Korea was designated as the top Apache Helicopter unit globally in the U.S. Army’s annual best aviation unit competition.\r\n\n\rA West Point graduate, Bernie is broadly educated.
-He holds graduates degrees from Northwestern, Columbia, and Harvard Universities.
-Additionally, he earned his Ph.D. in social-organizational psychology from Columbia University.
-Bernie’s work has been published in a variety of outlets (e.g., Harvard Business Review, Military Psychology, New York Times).
-Furthermore, he has worked extensively with organizations across all sectors concerning their leader development efforts (e.g., Procter and Gamble, Mercedes Benz, General Electric, IBM, 7-Eleven, The US Forest Service, International Chiefs of Police).\r\n\n\rAn active member of several civic and professional organizations (e.g., The Chicago Club, Harvard Club of NYC, Community Solutions of NYC, USO of Illinois, West Point Society of Chicago), Bernie is deeply invested in his community.\r\n\n\rAreas of Expertise\r\n\n\rLeader Development\r\n\nOrganizational Change\r\n\nOrganizational Culture"
-    coachName: Bernard Banks
-    jobTitle: Associate Dean for Leadership Development & Clinical Prof. of Management
-    links:
-      linkedin: bernard-banks-ph-d-4458003
-    photo: /uploads/bernard-banks.jpg
-    tags:
-      - Executive Coach
-      - Non-Profit
   - bio: "Dr. Beverly Kaye, Founder of Career Systems International, is recognized internationally as one of the most knowledgeable and practical professionals in the areas of career development, employee engagement and retention.
 She received the Distinguished Contribution Award from ATD and the Thought Leader Award from The Association of Learning Providers (ISA).\r\n\n\rBeverly has spent years researching corporate strategies for developing, retaining and engaging knowledge workers.
 Her bestselling book, Love ‘Em or Lose ‘Em: Getting Good People to Stay, co-authored with Sharon Jordan-Evans, has sold over 750,000 copies in 25 languages.
 Help Them Grow or Watch Them Go: Career Conversations Employees Want, co-authored with Julie Winkle Giulioni, was published in 2012.
 In 2015 she co-authored Hello Stay Interviews, Goodbye Talent Loss: A Manager’s Playbook and her newest book, Up Is Not the Only Way:  Rethinking Career Mobility, was published in September 2017."
     coachName: Beverly Kaye
     jobTitle: Author - Speaker - Thought Leader